jnbrex/SpeakToGPT/README.md

 # SpeakToGPT

-## What does SpeakGPT do?
+## What does SpeakToGPT do?

 Enables users to have a conversatiion with GPT using voice instead of text.

-## How does SpeakGPT work?
+## How does SpeakToGPT work?

-SpeakGPT is powered by the Azure OpenAI, Speech to Text, and Text to Speech services.
+SpeakToGPT is powered by the Azure OpenAI, Speech to Text, and Text to Speech services.